mahan07dev/mahan07dev.github.io/myprojects/stop_watch/README.md

 # StopWatch
-This is a complete StopWatch with golden DarkMode and also sometimes, it can support system DarkMode.
+This is a complete StopWatch with golden DarkMode and also sometimes it can support system DarkMode.

 ## Features
 + It has Start/Stop and Reset buttons.